Inference

 Temperature values in practice

 • 0: Greedy decoding - always pick the highest-probability token.
 Deterministic output.
-Best for factual extraction, code generation, structured data.
+Best for factual extraction, code generation, and structured data.

 Temperature and token sampling

-Temperature does not equal quality
+Temperature does not determine quality

 Related terms